thomas-lowry/figma-plugin-ds/README.md

 ---

 Design of components and icon © [Figma](https://www.figma.com).
-Goal of this kit is to make UI components that mirror those found in the Figma UI available for use when creating plugins.
+The goal of this kit is to make UI components that mirror those found in the Figma UI available for use when creating plugins.
+This is not an official implementation of the Figma components.